Selection in MultiColumn ComboBox

 };

-The Focus event will trigger when the component gets focused.
+The Focus event triggers when the component receives focus.

 @using Syncfusion.Blazor.MultiColumnComboBox